seaavey/Aemy-go/README.md

 A powerful and extensible WhatsApp bot written in Go, designed for easy interaction and customization.

+> **Version Note:**
+>
+> - If you want to use the version with "case" features, use the code from commit [cc622cd](https://github.com/seaavey/Aemy-go/blob/cc622cd9baefa1748c21a9b7b6c9fe2ab1b5436e) or [v0.2.0-beta](https://github.com/seaavey/Aemy-go/releases/tag/v0.2.0-beta).
+> - If you don't need the "case" features, use the latest version from this repository.

 ## Features

 - **WhatsApp Client**: Seamlessly connect and interact with the WhatsApp platform.